fib-app

 ---|---|---|

-id | The id of the specific user | 1 |
+ID | specific user id | 1 |

 role | User group name | 2 |